 - Suits: A solid or subtle stripe navy, gray or black suit is recommended for most positions.
 In the most conservative environments wear a skirt suit with the skirt hitting mid or below the knee.
 A pant suit would be fine in other environments, and particularly appropriate in laboratory or manufacturing settings.

 - Shirts: A solid light colored blouse or light sweater is ideal.
 Avoid frilly collars and cuffs.

 - Hosiery: Light, natural color, plain style (no patterns).

 - Shoes: Conservative, low to medium heels are ideal.
 Basic pumps, solid color, closed toes, nothing strappy.
 Shoes should complement the color & style of the interview suit.

 - Hair: Clean and neatly styled.
 Long hair should be worn as conservatively as possible.

 - Makeup: Natural looking and conservative.
 Neutral or clear nail polish on clean and manicured nails.

 - Accessories: One conservative, non-dangling earring per ear, one ring per hand.
 Small necklace may be fine.
 Avoid purses - carry a portfolio or briefcase instead.

-Guidelines for Trans
+Guidelines for Transgender Students

 This depends upon the environment, but universally means “not a suit.”
 It could be a blazer and slacks, a sweater, scarf and nice skirt, or khakis and a polo shirt.
 When in doubt, or until you are familiar with the environment you are working in, dress conservatively.
 It is always better to be too dressed-up than dressed-down.